Colleges by Location

 Main Student Body

 The school reported an out-of-state student body portion of 7.7% for that year.
-There was a total of 12,234 undergrad students, including 789 international students.
-The school reported to have a total of 1,111 transfer students.
+There was a total of 12,234 undergraduate students, including 789 international students.
+1,111 students enrolled as transfer students.

 Student Population Gender Ratio

-With a coeducational student body, the school had 5,009 male and 6,560 female full-time students in 2024.
+The student body is coeducational, with 5,009 male and 6,560 female full-time students in 2024.
 This school had 613 full-time graduate male and 885 full-time graduate female students at this school.

 Student Population Diversity

-Higher Education is dedicated to increasing student diversity and enhancing students' feelings of inclusion and belonging.
+Higer Education is committed to focusing on the diversity of its student body and improving students' sense of inclusion and belonging.
 A diverse student body brings together individuals from different backgrounds, experiences, and perspectives.
-Discover more about the many ethnic communities that go to this school.
+Find out more about different ethnic groups you can meet at University of Massachusetts Boston.

 This school had 1,929 Asian students and 2,116 Afro-American students in 2024.
-2,327 students at this school declared as Hispanic/Latino and 478 identified with more than one race.
-The school also had 6 students who identified as Native Hawaiian or other Pacific Islander, as well as 12 American Indian or Alaska Native students.
+2,327 undergrads at this school declared as Hispanic/Latino and 478 as multirace.
+The school also had 6 students who declared as Native Hawaiian or other Pacific Islander, and 12 American Indian or Alaska Native students.
 There were also 397 students whose ethnicity is unknown.

 Cost